Add this to your list of things to do in the Florida Keys — especially for kids.

 The center is free, though after seeing the work being done, we wanted to stuff some dollars into the donation box on the way out.
-It’s open from sunrise to sunset, and you’re free to wander without anyone hassling or bothering you.
+It’s open from sunrise to sunset 365 days a year, and you’re free to wander without anyone hassling or bothering you.

 It’s a great place to bring kids; a stop will only take 15 or 20 minutes, unless you decide to linger.

 The shady mangrove forest is sectioned off via wire caging to create enclosures for injured birds.
 You’ll see lots of awkward Eastern Brown Pelicans hopping around with just a stub where one wing should be.
 There are Great Egrets and cormorants and several varieties of owls and hawks.

 Along the boardwalk are cages holding some of the grand birds that are too injured to be released– Leopold the Barred Owl, Samson and Delilah the Great Horned Owls, Casper the Barn Owl.

 But the place is full of birds outside the cages, too, with pelicans, herons and egrets hanging around hoping to snatch a little food.
 A volunteer busy feeding the birds told us: “We have no problem with birds breaking out, our problem is preventing birds from breaking in.”

 Every rail and surface is covered with small handcrafted signs marking dedications, memorials and contributions.